bryanwb/bryanwb.github.io/src/pages/podcast/2018-11-06-episode-3/index.md

 What is still missing on the off-chain side for ETOs?

+There was a lot of talk at devcon 4 about scaling Ethereum the larger initiative of which is now called Serenit iirc.
+Let's presume that all those scaling initiatives fail.
+Does Ethereum 1.0 scale enough to meet Neufund's needs for the forseeable future?

 ## Conclusion

 How can people learn more about Neufund and are you looking for help/collaborators?
 How can people get in touch with you?